johnsolk/ECL243/Assignment4/notes.md

 * Do the D statistics jive with the admixture plot?
 Why might these two methods give different answers?

+        angsd-wrapper Abbababa ./Abbababa_Config
+        angsd-wrapper shiny graphing

+Use the `abbababa.txt` file.
+Type in `TIL08.bam` for H2 and `TIL03.bam` for H3

-The Patterson’s D-statistic (explained in [Figure 3](http://www.nature.com/nature/journal/v487/n7405/full/nature11041.html)) were calculated, shown in column 6 of this table:
+Patterson’s D-statistic (explained in [Figure 3](http://www.nature.com/nature/journal/v487/n7405/full/nature11041.html)) were calculated, shown in column 6 of this table:

 https://github.com/ljcohen/ECL243/blob/master/Assignment4/all_Abbababa/all.abbababa.txt

-The majority of values are negative, indicating BABA excess and introgression across nodes from mexicana to mays.
-These different results might be due to allele frequency analysis methods.
+The majority of D-stat values are negative, indicating BABA excess and introgression across nodes from mexicana to mays.
+These different results compared to the admixture might be due to allele frequency analysis methods.
 Whereas admixture takes into account the proportion of admixture, the Patterson's D-statistic tests for excess sites in one configuration vs. another.

 ![image](https://raw.githubusercontent.com/ljcohen/ECL243/master/Assignment4/D_stat.png)